 The Bank can make use of forbearance measures to assist the customers in financial difficulties and to minimize credit losses.
 Concessions granted to customers include interest-only schedules, temporary payment holidays, term extensions, cancellation of outstanding fees and in exceptional cases temporary interest-reduction schedules.
-Because of the length of the workout processes, the Group is likely to maintain impairments for these customers for several years.
+Because of the length of the workout processes, the Group is likely to maintain impairments for forbearance customers in stage 3 for several years even though customer starts to pay back loan normally.